 The BoardWalk Inn and Villas has a 20,000 square foot Conference Center that contains a 10,500 square foot ballroom, 14 breakout rooms, business center, meeting conference planners' office and a registration area.
 Call (407) 828-3074 for additional information.

 Is there any other information I may want to know about?

 at the Boardwalk Bakery for morning coffee/pastries can be quite long!

-Suggest making coffee in your room and getting baked goods the night
+You might want to make coffee in your room and get your baked goods the night

 sent to your resort from the Disney parks and shops will be left for